 What Causes Sciatica?

 There is no single cause of sciatica.
-However, sciatic nerve irritation occurs in a variety of ways.
+However, sciatic nerve compression or irritation occurs in a variety of ways.

-One common cause of sciatica is a herniated disc.
+One common cause of sciatica is a herniated disc, specifically a lumbar disc herniation.
 A herniated disc is a rupture in the fibrous outer wall of a vertebral disc, which allows the soft nucleus of the disc to bulge outward.
 This bulge can press harmfully against a nerve root.